 Differences among repeat classes in contacts prediction

-Figure 2 shows variations in the fraction of correctly predicted contacts among different protein repeat classes and subclasses.
-To clarify the origin of these differences, we investigated, more in-depth, the source of the predicted contacts.
+Fig. 2 shows variations in the percentage of correct contacts among different protein repeat classes and subclasses, to clarify the origin of these differences, we investigated more in-depth the origin of the predicted contacts.

-One central aspect that affects the difficulty of prediction is due to the pattern of the contacts [22].
-In general, contacts that are parts of larger interaction areas or close in the sequence are predicted more accurately.
-Therefore, we compared the intra-unit and inter-unit contacts predicted by DeepMetaPsicov, Figure 5a.
-Here, we obtained the number of predicted intra and inter-unit contacts from the PDB structures and selected the same number of predicted intra- and inter-units contacts.
-The PPV was finally calculated using the number of correctly predicted contacts divided with the number of contacts.
+One central aspect that affects the difficulty of prediction is due to the pattern of contacts [33].
+In general, contacts that are parts of larger interaction areas are better predicted as well as interactions between residues that are close in the sequence.
+A comparison between the intra-unit and inter-unit contacts are shown in Fig 5a.
+Here, we obtained the number of intra and inter-unit contacts from the PDB structures and we selected the same number of intra and inter units from the contact predictions.
+The PPV was finally calculated as the number of correct contacts over the number of the selected contacts.

-On average the intra-units contacts are predicted with higher accuracy than the inter-unit contacts.
-However, this is not true for all protein classes, due to the differences of the structures among the classes: Class III units are short, and the residues are mostly in contact with the neighbour units; in class V, on the contrary, the units are long, folded in independent domains and the contacts are predominantly inside the units with few inter-unit contacts; class IV is halfway between class III and V. The inter-unit contacts in class III and (partially) class IV appear to be easier to predict than class V inter-unit contacts.
-It can be seen that they form detectable patterns in the contact maps.
-On the contrary, the intra-unit contacts of class V are predicted better than intra-unit contacts in class III and IV for the same reason.
+On average the intra-units contacts are predicted with higher accuracy than the inter-unit one, but this is not true for all protein classes.
+This behaviour is due to significant differences of the units structures among the classes: in class III the unit are short, and the residues form contacts mostly with the neighbour units; in class V, on the contrary, the units are long, folded in independent domains and the contacts are predominantly inside the units with few inter-unit contacts; class IV is halfway between class III and V. The inter units contacts of class III and partially of class IV results easier do be predicted then class V ones, because they form clearer patterns in contact maps.
+On the contrary, the intra-unit contacts of class V are predicted better than class III and IV for the same reason.
+We plot the PPV versus the ratio of the inter-unit contacts over the total number of contacts of each protein.
+The PPV show an inverse relation with the ratio of inter-unit contact of the protein (Figure 5.b,c,d).

-In general, the PPV versus the ratio of the inter-unit contacts over the total number of contacts of each protein shows an inverse relation, Figure 5.
-The intra-unit PPV is low for proteins with an inter-contact ratio lower than 20i.e.i.e the vast majority of class V proteins, Figure 5c.
-In contrast, the inter-unit PPV is high for proteins with an inter/intra contact ratio of 80% or higher.
-The families with high inter/intra ration correspond largely to solenoid structures and TIM barrels that have 80%-100% larger interaction surfaces between different units than within a single repeat unit.
-In Figure 5d, we divide the proteins by their secondary structure class.
-In DeepMetaPsicov prediction, there is no significant variation between the secondary structure composition, while some difference can be seen in the other methods.
+The inter-units PPV is low for the proteins with an inter-contact ratio lower than 20% constituting class V. Figure 5c shows the lowest inter-units contacts PPV while the PPV between inter- and intra- contacts invert the trends at a ratio of 80%.
+This switch corresponds to solenoid structures and TIM Barrel that have a ratio between 80%-100% larger interaction surfaces between different units than inside a single unit.

-https://github.com/ElofssonLab/Claudio/blob/master/Repeats/Figures/Figure%205.png

 Figure 5.
 Predicted contacts analysis.
-Positive Predicted Value (PPV) obtained by DeepMetaPsicov for different types of contacts. a) Examples of inter- and intra- unit contacts. b) In red, the PPV for intra-units contacts in blue PPV for inter-units contact. c) Repeats subclasses; in red, the PPV for intra-units contacts, and in blue PPV for inter-units contact, colours and shapes in the scatter plot indicate different protein subclasses. d) Secondary structure, coloured in red, the overall PPV, in blue, the ɑ-helical subclasses, in green, the ɑ-helix/β-strand subclasses, and in orange, the β-strand subclasses.
+Positive Predicted Value (PPV) obtained by PconsC4 for different types of contacts. a) Examples of inter- and intra- unit contacts. b) In red, the PPV for intra-units contacts in blue PPV for inter-units contact. c) Repeats subclasses.
+In red, the PPV for intra-units contacts in blue PPV for inter-units contact, colors and shapes in the scatter plot indicate different protein subclasses. d) Secondary structure.
+In red, the overall PPV, in blue, the ɑ-helical subclasses, in green, the ɑ-helix/β-strand subclasses, and in orange, the β-strand subclasses.